francesco44Hello/francesco44Hello/README.md

 Ex-Barista transitioned into a Software Development role after completing School of Code Bootcamp.
 Hands-on project experience building both the front-end and back-end of web apps using React JS, ExpressJS and other frameworks.

-* 🌍  I'm based in Liverpool
+* 🌍  I'm based in Liverpool but willing to relocate anywhere!
 * ✉️  You can contact me at [francescolongo44@gmail.com](mailto:francescolongo44@gmail.com)
 * 🚀  I'm currently working on my [Porfolio](https://francesco-longo.vercel.app/)
 * 🧠  I'm learning @SchoolOfCode Js, Ts, Html, CSS, React, Node.js